 2. To begin an official external Quality Matters review:

-- Once the Course Representative has completed the APPQMR workshop and the self review, click here to access and submit the Quality Matters Course Certification application form.
+- Once the above steps have been completed, click here to access and submit the Quality Matters Course Certification application form.

 - Fill in all fields on the application.
 You will need to attach a copy of the APPQMR certificate, the course syllabus, and the QM self-review that has detailed information about how the course meets QM standards.